 1. Attracting the Right People

 As already stated earlier, a vast number of recruiters and hiring managers are not able to find relevant candidates.
-Inefficient recruitment outreach, unattractive job description and ignoring passive candidates are the main aspects considered as bottle-neck for attracting the right candidates.
+Inefficient recruitment outreach, unattractive job description, and ignoring passive candidates are the main aspects considered as bottle-neck for attracting the right candidates.

 Design Solution #1- Inbound Recruitment Marketing

 Harness Inbound recruitment marketing.
 Just a “we are hiring” post on Linkedin, Facebook and Twitter is not sufficient.
 In addition to the careers page on the website, design an exclusive blog for recruitment and write content as to how it would be like to work in your organization.
 A professional video citing your gender diversity and cultural diversity will attract a wider range of applicants.
-Now ask your existing employees to take out to the social media and do the selling.
+Now ask your existing employees to take out social media and do the selling.

 Design Solution #2- Organizing Recruitment Events